Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Experiments

 \subsection{Ablation Study}

 First, we consider the effect of removing each component to our APT objective (\cref{eq:loss}), using a PRIME-ResNet50 classifier. \cref{fig:component_examples} illustrates examples of generated images with one of the components removed: $\mathcal{L}_{rec}$ (reconstruction), $\mathcal{L}_{PG}$ (discriminator realness) and $\mathcal{L}_{CE}(c_{any};C(G_{\theta}(w_p)))$ (fooling objective).
 Lastly, we consider applying the optimization of \cref{eq:loss} while modifying the latent space and leaving the generator's parameters fixed.
 When the reconstruction or the discriminator realness components are removed, we observe worse image quality.
 To measure the effect of each setup we record the number of images that fool the classifier, and observe that when the fooling objective is removed, only one out of the seven shown samples fool the pretrained classifier, whereas all seven samples fool the classifier otherwise.
+Corresponding to \cref{fig:component_examples}, we evaluate the differences using cosine similarity of semantic CLIP embeddings (the more similar images are, the more class preserving).
+Using the full APT objective we get $91.6\pm 1.6$ similarity (mean and SD).
+Without $L_{rec}$ (reconstruction loss), we get $87.1\pm3$.
+Without $L_{CE}$ (fooling objective), we get $92.9\pm1.2$, but note that the resulting images are unable to fool the classifier.
+Without $L_{PG}$ (discriminator loss), we get $71.0\pm4.7$, and freezing the generator parameters gives $63.9\pm 5.1$.

-\textbf{Reconstruction vs. fooling trade-off. \quad} The maximum distance $d$ allowed between the input and generated sample before the optimization is stopped (see \cref{framework}) is an important hyperparameter which must be chosen carefully.
+\textbf{Reconstruction vs. fooling trade-off. \quad} The maximum distance $d$ allowed between the input and generated sample before the optimization is stopped (see \cref{framework}) is an important hyperparameter.
 Increasing this distance may allow for more expressive adversarial manipulations, but this may also result in a change of label for the image.
 Empirically, we found that $d=0.2$ avoids a change of class.
 We investigate the effect of varying this value in $\{0.2, 0.3, 0.4\}$ and show example generations in \cref{fig:cutoff_examples}.
 We note that the images tend to lose detail with higher values of $d$, which stems from the fact the reconstruction is poorer.
 Nonetheless, more diverse manipulations are possible, such as the removal of the antennae on the butterfly.

-\textbf{Randomly generated samples.} We consider randomly generated samples which are not manipulations of real images.
-To this end, we adapt the method of \cite{song2018constructing} to use StyleGAN-XL.
-We perform latent optimization so as to fool a PRIME-Resnet50 classifier.
-The results are visualized in \cref{fig:songetal} and the image classes are the same as in \cref{fig:teaser}.
-We note that the images are not class-preserving.